rbngtm1/AWS_Exam/sysops_administrator_key_notes/sysops.md

 EFS:
 EFS Mount Targets can be accessed only on following systems,
-a.	a.
+a.
 Amazon EC2 Instance in local VPC
-b.	b.
+b.
 EC2 Instance in VPC having VPC peering with other VPC
-c.	c.
+c.
 On-Premise servers having AWS Direct Connect or AWS VPN to Amazon VPC.

 Note: if the security team has received a list of black list IP address which are deemed as Spammers and want you to immediately block these IP address at the farthest point from cloud infrastructure.
 In the Global level, create Web ACL, to block all IP address and apply it at edge level CloudFront.